Content Map Terms

 - Inject a dye that is used for a special type of X-ray of the ureter and kidney.

 How To Prepare

-Follow the instructions exactly about when to stop eating and drinking, or your surgery may be cancelled.
-If your doctor told you to take your medicines on the day of surgery, use only a sip of water.
+- Follow the instructions exactly about when to stop eating and drinking.
+If you don't, your procedure may be cancelled.
+If your doctor told you to take your medicines on the day of the procedure, take them with only a sip of water.

 How It Is Done

 The test is done in a hospital or the doctor's office.

 You'll need to take off all or most of your clothes.
 You'll have a cloth or paper covering to use during the test.